FAQ's

 'We know your water sample is at least 46,000 years old, but it could be much, much older than that - it was too old to be measured by radiocarbon with any accuracy.'

-How do you know that Pure One is the deepest known mineral water in New Zealand?
+How do you know that Pure One comes from one of the deepest aquifers in New Zealand?

-Pure One comes from a 1,000m deep sealed well, making it the deepest high-quality mineral water source known in the country.
+Pure One comes from a 1,000m sealed well, making it one of the deepest aquifers in New Zealand.

 Mineral Water vs Spring Water - What's the difference?
 (TDS)